TeriyakiPpapi/Projects/README.md

 ## Getting Started

-Welcome to BISIWROTE Projects.
+Welcome to my Projects.

 ## MENU

-Ready your eyes and screen for some cool projects
+---

 ## NOTE

-Still working and getting used to github, some of this project I have done in the past already.
-I'm just redoing them and uploading to github.
+Still working and getting used to github, some of this project I have done in the past already, I'm only reuploading them to github.

 ## ONCE AGAIN

-WELCOME TO BISIWROTE
+WELCOME to my projects--

+--